 Faculty contracts are normally for a period of nine months or twelve months.
 Faculty are expected to be available during the period of their contract when the University is open.
 Faculty must attend Commencement per the Faculty Handbook.

 The academic year will begin no earlier than one week before classes start and will end no later than nine months from that date.

 A copy of the Letter of Agreement is retained by the faculty member.
 Copies are also on file in the Office of Human Resources.

-In general, any faculty member, who intends to be a long-term stakeholder in the University and who has the appropriate terminal academic degree, should have either a tenure appointment, an appointment probationary for tenure, or a professor of practice.
+In general, any faculty member, who intends to be a long-term stakeholder in the University and who has the appropriate terminal academic degree, will be appointed to one of the following: tenure, probationary tenure, or professor of practice.

 Categories of Full-Time Appointment

 Regular membership in a Faculty includes appointments with continuous tenure, appointments probationary for tenure, and contract appointments without tenure.

 Membership in the Faculty of a School or Department is held by persons with valid appointments to one of the four generally recognized Faculty ranks, namely, Professor, Associate Professor, Assistant Professor, or Instructor.